 - Complimentary access to the WSIA Surplus Lines Fundamentals course; and

-- A two-day orientation in Kansas City covering a variety of topics to familiarize them with the industry.
+- A three-day orientation in Kansas City covering a variety of topics to familiarize them with the industry.

 Interns also compete for the chance to attend the WSIA Annual Marketplace and for additional scholarships to study the London market.
 A list of the 2018 WSIA interns is available here.